 - Technology leaders

 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted that post-secondary teachers in all disciplines would see employment opportunities grow between 2012 and 2022, by as much as 19%.
-In comparison, instructional coordinators, also called technology facilitators, might see a 13% growth.
+The U.S. Bureau of Labor Statistics (BLS) predicted that post-secondary teachers in all disciplines would see employment opportunities grow by 13% between 2014 and 2024.
+In comparison, instructional coordinators, also called technology facilitators, are expected to see 7% job growth.

-As of May 2012, computer science teachers at the post-secondary level earned a median of $72,200, while instructional coordinators earned $60,050 in median annual salary, the BLS reported.
+As of May 2015, computer science teachers at the post-secondary level earned a median of $74,840, while instructional coordinators earned a median annual salary of $62,270, the BLS reported.

 Many graduate computer education programs offer students the option to obtain certification or endorsement in an area of computer education, such as classroom technology.
 Certification or endorsement is generally required by a state in order to perform the duties of an educator in a specific field of study.
 Individuals should check state requirements beyond coursework, including examination obligations.
 A master's degree in computer education is a terminal degree; however, individuals might pursue other computer-related fields, such as computer science, through doctoral programs.